Niazi

-Niazi (Niāzī; /ps/, نيازي), Niazai or Niyazai is one of the largest Pashtun tribes which resides in Afghanistan and northwestern part of Pakistan.
+Niazi (/ps/, نيازي) or Niyazi is one of the largest Pashtun tribes which resides in Afghanistan and northwestern part of Pakistan.

 Origin

-The earliest work which provides the details about origin of Niazis is Makhzani-i-Afghani (1610 AD), written by Naimatullah under the patronage of Khan Jahan Lodi, an Afghan noble of Mughal emperor Jahangir.
+The earliest work which provides the details about the origin of Niazis is Makhzani-i-Afghani (1610 AD), written by Naimatullah under the patronage of Khan Jahan Lodi, an Afghan noble of Mughal emperor Jahangir.
 Makhzan-i Afghani gives the genealogy of Niazi tribe as:

 To Lodi, God Almighty gave three sons, Niazi, Siani, and Dotani.

 Niazi had three sons, Bahi, Jam, Khaku.

 Jam had seven sons, Bandar, Sambal, Khankhail, Doulatkhail, Isakhail, Marhil, and Haiki.

 Marhil had two sons, Hamim and Naili.

 Khaku had five sons, Isa, Musa, Mahyar, Khidar.

 Isa had two sons, Ala and Gondi.

 Ala had two sons, Sud and Saharangh.

 Sud had two sons, Jam and Suri.
 Jam had two sons, Naiku and Michan.